SivapriyaaKannappan/FRAN-Reaging/README.md

 20->70 ![1920_iage_20_tage_70_modelout](https://github.com/SivapriyaaKannappan/FRAN-Reaging/assets/14826726/4a5870c8-e968-4b85-8f2a-f6c1b81a40f5)

 ### Pretrained model
-Please download the pretrained model of FRAN from [here](https://drive.google.com/file/d/1Az23CdF--65rOAYULrIl1voxYCL9Kr8G/view?usp=drive_link)
+Please download the pretrained model of FRAN for 256 X 256 images from [here](https://drive.google.com/file/d/1Az23CdF--65rOAYULrIl1voxYCL9Kr8G/view?usp=drive_link).

 ### Testing
 Having trained your model or if you're using a pretrained FRAN model, you can use test_single_image.py to run inference on a given image.